itskingori/systematic-theology/topics/king-davids-wives-children.md

 sectionlink: /topics/
 ---

 In total David had 19 sons.
-6 from his first 6 wives in Hebron and in Jerusalem;
-4 from Bathsheba and 9 from his concubines.
+6 from his first 6 wives in Hebron and the rest born to him in Jerusalem; 4 from Bathsheba and 9 from his concubines.

 Children born to David in Hebron where he ruled for 7½ years as King of Judah.
 See 1 Chronicles 3:1-4 & 2 Samuel 3:1-5.